GabrielDWu/GabrielDWu.github.io/mailing_list.markdown

 To receive updates when I make new posts, join [The Excluded Riddle Mailing List](https://groups.google.com/g/the-excluded-riddle-mailing-list).

 The link will redirect you to a Google Groups page.
-Once you are there, click **Join Group**.
+Once you're there, click **Join Group**.
 Make sure you're signed in to your Google account.

 <br>